-However, the international evidence on the employment effects of robot exposure is mixed.
-Robot adoption has reduced total employment in the US (Acemoglu and Restrepo 2020) but not in other highly industrialised countries such as Germany or Japan (Dauth et al. 2021; Adachi, Kawaguchi, and Saito 2022).
+The international evidence on the employment effects of robot exposure is however mixed.
+Robot adoption has reduced total employment in the US (Acemoglu and Restrepo 2020) but not in Germany, where an increase in service sector employment outweighed the decline in manufacturing employment (Dauth et al. 2021).
 It also appears that the employment effects of robots may depend on the development level.
-Robot adoption was associated with a decline in employment shares of jobs intensive in routine manual tasks in high-income countries but not in emerging or transition economies (de Vries et al. 2020).
+Robot adoption was found to be associated with a decline in employment shares of jobs intensive in routine manual tasks in high-income countries but not in emerging or transition economies (de Vries et al. 2020).
 The reasons for such cross-country differences and the labour market mechanisms behind the aggregate employment effects of automation remain largely unexplored.

 This paper fills this gap by investigating the effects of robot exposure on worker flows in Europe.
-We focus on worker flows because they substantially affect worker welfare and constitute a key mechanism behind changes in employment and unemployment levels.
+We focus on worker flows because they are an important determinant of worker welfare and constitute a key mechanism behind changes in employment and unemployment levels.
 We answer three main research questions: First, what was the effect of rising robot exposure on job separation and job finding rates in Europe, and what role did labour costs play in the observed cross-country differences?
 Second, how did the effects differ between worker groups?
 Third, what impact did these effects of robot exposure on worker flows have on employment rates, and which role do labour-market institutions play in this context?